smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

     And the team can have fun writing tests together
 {% endhighlight %}

-I am excited!
-I want to code!
-I am getting things done and this is awesome.
+I was pumped!
+I was coding!
+I got things done and it was awesome.
-I work for a few days and get things working okay.
-Some hiccups around wierd areas of our system, but overall I like what I have built.
-The final code was larger than I wanted.
-We were validating a moderately complicated scenario and I wanted to make sure we had our bases covered.
+I worked for a few days until I had enough to cover the scenarios we wanted.
+The tests did what there were asked, but were not pretty.
+There were some hiccups around wierd areas of our system.
+Overall I was happy with what I built.
+We could now validate a moderately complicated scenario with some fun permutations.

-Since this is a new codebase for me I start asking around to find out who the experts are so I can have them review my code.
-After some searching I learnt there are two different groups who are the primary contributors to this library.
+Since I was new to the codebase, I started asking around to find out who the experts were so I could have them review my code.
+After some searching I learnt there are two different groups who are the primary contributors to this repository.
 Great!
 Double review.

-Prior to sending the review to the other teams, I have a few people from our team review my changes.
+Prior to sending the review to the other teams, I had a few people from our team review my changes.
 There are a few minor things I incorporate based on their feedback.
-Then I send it out to the primary contributors.
+We thought my changes were good enough and were ready to merge them.
+Then I sent out the code review to the primary contributors.

 Epic Code Review
 ===============================================================================

 The first team started to respond with a smattering of recommendations.
 Little things I would not have understood on my own.
-They pointed out standard ways of using the tools they added to the underlying frameworks.
-I was made the changes they requested quickly.
+They pointed out standard ways to use the framework they had built which I had not done originally.
+I quickly implemented their changes and was ready to move on.

 Then the second team showed up in a big way.
 They went over every line of code with a fine tooth comb.
 We work in different offices and due to the time difference I did not see their feedback until I came into the office the next day.

-The comments fell roughly into these categories:
+Their comments fell roughly into these categories:

-* Grammar, spelling, whitespace and punctuation for Comments (Simple Present Tense)
+* Grammar, spelling, whitespace and punctuation for Comments
 * Patterns in the codebase
 * Layering
 * Framework usage
 * Standard methods
-* Casing and Naming conventions
+* Casing and naming conventions
-* Code Formatting and Style
+* Code formatting and style

 This was incredibly frustrating.
 I spent days going back and forth on this pull request.

-What made it worst was very few of the comments seems to be about the logic behind the code and for me were mostly on what I thought were superficial aspects.
+What made it worst was very few of the comments seems to be about the logic behind the code and were on things I felt were superficial.
 The [code review style][cr-style] was so different from my own it was painful to adjust.

 I struggled to understand **Why** the recommended changes were important.
-How would the recommendations lead to better product for our clients?
+How would their recommendations lead to a better product for our clients?

 Eventually, I addressed the recommendations and merged the pull request.

 What Happened?!
 ===============================================================================

-This was not about my code.
+This review was not about my code.
 The review was about how my code fit into the codebase.
-It didn't and the reason this went so poorly was my fault.
-I did not know the conventions and happened to violate most of them.
-Thankfully, my reviewers patiently went through all of my code and showed me.
+It didn't fit in, which is why the pull request went so poorly.
+The bad code review was my fault.
+I did not know the existing conventions and violated most of them with my changes.
+Thankfully, my reviewers patiently went through everything I had done and helped me correct the code.

-I had been used to working on different code bases with more relaxed conventions.
-When you have a small service with great tests then conventions are not as important.
+I had been accustomed to working on different code bases with more relaxed conventions.
+When you have a small service with great tests then conventions are less as important.
 If you have a large codebase maintained by multiple teams ensuring everyone is on the same page becomes a big deal.
-This project had
+This project had grown substantially and had several different groups of active contributors.
+Keeping the developers aligned was important to the maintainers.

 Conventions and consistently help make code more readable.
-As the code grows and more people contribute these standards become harder to enforce.
-If left unchecked conflicting standards can make it difficult to understand the code.
+As the code grows and more people contribute standards become harder to enforce.
+If left unchecked conflicting patterns or lack of standards can make code very inconsistent and difficult to understand.

-For this reason it was important to my reviewers that we maintain the conventions.
-By having strong conventions we would be able to delivering value for our clients without slowing down.
+For this reason it was important to my reviewers that I follow the conventions.
+By having strong conventions we would be able to continue delivering value to our clients without slowing down as the codebase grows.
 This was their reason **Why** conventions were so important.

-As a new contributor it was important for me to learn and apply the standards set out by maintainers.
-This is just [Open Source Contribution Etiquette][etiquette]:
+As a new contributor it was important for me to learn and apply the standards set out by the maintainers.
+This is good [Open Source Contribution Etiquette][etiquette]:

 > When you contribute fixes or new features to an open source project you should use
 > the existing coding style, the existing coding patterns and stick by the active